mosip/inji-certify/README.md

    * [Credential Service](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/services/credentials-service)
    * [Identity Service](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/services/identity-service)
    * [Registry](https://github.com/Sunbird-RC/sunbird-rc-core)
 5. Post Sunbird installation, proceed to create an issuer and credential schema.
-Refer to the API schemas available [here](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/api-documentation).
+Refer to the API schemas available [here](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/api-documentation) via this [Postman collection](https://github.com/Sunbird-RC/demo-mosip-rc/blob/main/Demo%20Mosip%20RC.postman_collection.json) or by looking at API schemas.
-    * Set the hostname of the endpoints correctly as per your docker setup
+    * Set the individual service URLs of the identity, registry, credential service correctly as per your setup.
-    * Now generate a DID, create a credential schema and create an issuance registry
+    * Now generate a DID(POST /did/generate), create a credential schema(POST /credential-schema) and create an issuance registry.
         * take note of `$.schema[0].author`  and  `$.schema[0].id` from the create credential schema request
+        * host the output of the JSON to the GitHub pages repo created earlier
 6. Change the variable `active_profile_env` in [esignet](docker-compose/docker-compose-certify/docker-compose.yml#L80) and [certify](docker-compose/docker-compose-certify/docker-compose.yml#L104) to `active_profile_env=default,sunbird-insurance`
 7. Esignet and Certify takes the required plugin from artifactory server by default, in case there is a custom use case where plugin is to be added manually follow the below steps:
     * Create a folder with name loader_path [here](docker-compose/docker-compose-certify).